-- Get a local look at Mexican food and beverage with an exploration of Mercado Coyoacan.
+- Get a local look at Mexican food and beverage with an exploration of Mercado Coyoacan and surrounding neighborhood.

 Born and raised in Mexico City, Julio Pastor is a proud pedestrian of his native city.
 He completed a BA in Fine Arts at UNAM.
 In 2008, he moved to the Netherlands where he completed his MFA, specializing in the Urban Landscape.
 After seven years, he returned to Mexico and turned the focus of his art production to the city that he roams every day.
 His art production is thoroughly inspired on what he encounters during his everyday walks, but also by a great deal of reading on topics related to architecture and urbanism.
 When not working at his art practice, Julio can be found teaching undergraduate drawing courses in the architecture department at the Universidad Iberoamericana, or enjoying the city with his wife and two children.